KPro1982/Kommander/README.md

  A gui companion to workbench for mod creation, building, and launching

-THIS TOOL HAS NOT BEEN RELEASED AS IS STILL UNDER ACTIVE DEVELOPMENT CLONE AND USE AT YOUR OWN RISK.
-ALTHOUGH THE BASIC FUNCTIONS HAVE BEEN IMPLEMENTED, THERE ARE STILL FEATURES THAT HAVE NOT BEEN FULLY IMPLEMENTED SO SOME STUFF WON'T WORK.
-ALSO SOME STUFF THAT USED TO WORK WILL UNEXPECTEDLY BREAK AS I REFACTOR.
-HOWEVER, I WILL MAKE AN EFFORT TO CONFINE THE CHAOS TO THE DEV BRANCH AND TO KEEP THE MAIN BRANCH FUNCTIONAL.

-NOTE that as of 12/16 Kommander no longer uses the workbench folder.
-It expects dayz.gproj to exist in the Kommander folder.
-The Convert button will create an appropriate day.gproj.
-If you cloned it before 12/16 you will need to convert your mods even if they were created using Kommander.

 Installation
 1. Download file
 2. Unzip anywhere you want